patrick-5546/sampleproject/README.md

 4. In [`.github/workflows/tests.yml`](https://github.com/patrick-5546/sampleproject/blob/main/.github/workflows/test.yml),
    update the "Make badge" step of "Coverage" with the repository owner, repository name, and gist ID where applicable
 5. Create a GitHub personal access token with the "gist" scope and copy its value
-6. Create a repository secret named "GIST_TOKEN" and paste the token
+6. Create a repository secret named `GIST_TOKEN` and paste the token

 ### Update Infrastructure